Fertility options after cancer treatment will depend upon your age and whether you have been through premature ovarian failure or early menopause.

 It is a common misconception that bowel cancer is an old man’s disease.
 Yet the reality is, bowel cancer affects women of all ages, and almost half of all people diagnosed with bowel cancer in Australia each year are women.

-But the good news is that bowel cancer is treatable and beatable if detected early.
+But the good news is that almost 99% of bowel cancer cases can be successfully treated when detected early.

 That's why Bowel Cancer Australia is calling on all Aussie women to help us kick bowel cancer’s ass!